ClaraMarquardt/LV2O/README.md

 * You may be asked to install xcode/xcode command line tools & Java SDk externally - in these cases follow the given instructions to complete the installation
 * Depending on whether or not e.g. Xcode (command line tools), are already installed installation may take up to 30 minutes
+* If helpful - create a Desktop alias

 # [3] Verify that the installation has been successful & set-up the integration with the product code application
 Open the configuration log: documentation_setup/config_status.txt and verify that all dependencies